mpewlx9/Udacity/Project3/Readme.md

 # Project details
 The project is divided into the following 5 tasks.
-1. Exploratory Data Analysis
+### 1. Exploratory Data Analysis
+ This step is to explore, clean and preprocess the data from the IBM Watson Studio platform.
-2. Rank Based Recommendations
+### 2. Rank Based Recommendations
+In this step, we find the n top articles ordered with most interactions as the top.
-3. User-User Based Collaborative Filtering
+### 3. User-User Based Collaborative Filtering
+Here we would like to go one further step to find users which are similar in terms of top articles they interacted.
+The top articles can then be recommended to the similar users.
+At the last of this step, given a new user, we want to find the top 10 recommended articles.
-4. Content Based Recommendations (EXTRA - NOT REQUIRED)
+### 4. Content Based Recommendations (EXTRA - NOT REQUIRED)
+This step is about another way of recommendation method, content based recommendation.
+It is required.
+If you are interested, please refer to other developers.
-5. Matrix Factorization
+### 5. Matrix Factorization

 # File Descriptions
  - Recommendations_with_IBM-Copy1.ipynb.
 This is the original Jupiter files containing python codes, instructions step by step and initial output.
- -
+ - Recommendations_with_IBM.html.
+The html file generated based on file Recommendations_with_IBM-Copy1.ipynb.
 # Reference
 This project is partially referred to some modeling skills and methodologies in https://github.com/tylerzhang77/Recommender-System-with-IBM